AyushBipinPatel/learning-modern-C/README.md

 ## Notes on session 1

 + In section 1.2, the command that worked in my case is `gcc -std=c99 -Wall -lm -o getting-started getting-started.c`.
 However, since the file name in my case is `test_examle_code.c`, I used the command `gcc -std=c99 -Wall -lm -o getting-started test_examle_code.c`.
++ Compiling the file `bad.c` generates the output as the `getteing-started` file, but with multiple warnings.